sandcastleco/andrew-napier/credits/index.md

 ---
-layout: page
+layout: center
 title: Credits
 no-social: true
 ---

 # Credits

 This site was designed and developed in April 2016 by [Sandcastle](http://sandcastle.co) for Andrew Napier.

 Built in Oakland, CA, Green Bay, WI, and all over Japan.

 Body text is typeset in [Enzo](https://typekit.com/fonts/ff-enzo-web).
 Headings are typeset in [Gibson](https://typekit.com/fonts/canada-type-gibson).